techidaily/site-snapchat-videos/source/_posts/in-2024-crafting-visual-stories-with-snapchat-photo-edits.md

 ---

-## Part 5: What are the differences between Snapchat Cartoon Lens and [Anime Filters](https://tools.techidaily.com/wondershare/filmora/download/)?
+## Part 5: What are the differences between Snapchat Cartoon Lens and Anime Filters

 Essentially, the difference between a filter and a lens is that the lens is an augmented reality animation, while the filter is a static image overlay.